CaptainCrowbar/unicorn-lib/unicorn/file.md

 True if the file is a symbolic link.

+* `template <typename C> uintmax_t file_size(const basic_string<C>& file, uint32_t flags = 0) noexcept`

+Returns the size of the file in bytes.
+This will return zero if the file does not exist, or if it can't be accessed for any other reason.
+If the file is a directory, by default only the size of the directory entry itself (which may be zero on some systems) is returned; if the `fs_recurse` flag is supplied, the directory's contents will be recursively scanned (symbolic links are not followed).

 * `template <typename C> basic_string<C> resolve_symlink(const basic_string<C>& file)`

 Returns the file pointed to by a symlink.
 If the argument names a file that